 \textbf{Extension to other AIR.} AIReg-Bench is currently scoped to a subset of the AIA's requirements for HRAI systems.
 In the future, it would be natural to extend AIReg-Bench to the rest of the AIA's requirements for HRAI systems as well as to its requirements for general purpose AI models \citep[Chap.
 V]{european_parliament_first}.
 When other AIRs achieve the AIA level of maturity, AIReg-Bench could also be extended to cover those AIR as well.
 In all cases, we believe that AIReg-Bench's overall playbook could be re-used, though the excerpt generation pipeline would need to be subtly reconfigured for these regulations and the excerpts annotated in light of the different compliance requirements.

-\textbf{Extension to further LLM-powered annotators.} It would be valuable to extend our benchmarking in Section \ref{sec:evaluation} to include more models: including fine-tuned legal LLMs, which some argue perform better at legal tasks \citep{fei2023lawbenchbenchmarkinglegalknowledge, dominguezolmedo2024lawma}, as well as LLMs with tool-use (e.g., incorporating RAG or web search) \citep{Makovec2024Preparing, davvetas2025tai, wang2025mars}.
+\textbf{Extension to further LLM-powered annotators.} It would be valuable to extend our benchmarking in Section \ref{sec:evaluation} to include more models: including fine-tuned legal LLMs, which some argue perform better at legal tasks \citep{fei2023lawbenchbenchmarkinglegalknowledge, dominguezolmedo2024lawma}, as well as LLMs with tool-use (e.g., RAG or web search) \citep{Makovec2024Preparing, davvetas2025tai, wang2025mars}.
 Though, while to our knowledge, no such models exist yet, there would also be value in fine-tuning LLMs for AIA or AIR compliance and then evaluating them using AIReg-Bench.